shopsys/monorepo-tools/project-base/docs/cookbook/adding-new-page-with-recently-bought-products.md

-# Adding new page with recently bought products
+# Adding New Page With Recently Bought Products

 This cookbook will guide you through creating a new page in Shopsys Framework listing products that were recently bought by the user.
 Because this page is useful only for returning customers with a history of purchases it will be available for registered users only.